 - "Our content is so much better than our competitors.
 How are they so far ahead?"

-- "Why didn't we five years earlier like those guys?
+- "Why didn't we start five years earlier like those guys?
 Why did we spend so much time/money on an education we're not even using?"

 - "Google/social media is so random and unfair to us!"